isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-stain-a-playset/index.md

 ##  Why Do You Need to Stain a Swing Set?

-You need to stain your swing set for the following reasons
-- To enhance the color and overall appearance of the swing set
-- Staining provides you a perfect opportunity to examine the safety of the swing set and pinpoint the accessories that need repair or replacements
-- Youll need to stain the swing set to enhance the longevityof the structure
+You need to stain your swing set for the following reasons - To enhance the color and overall appearance of the swing set - Staining provides you a perfect opportunity to examine the safety of the swing set and pinpoint the accessories that need repair or replacements - Youll need to stain the swing set to enhance the longevityof the structure

 ##  What Kind Of Stain Do You Use On A Swing Set?

 The kind of stain that you use on your playset will determine whether youll have a successful project.
 The best stain for swing will protect your playset from extreme weather conditions.
-Hence, stains are available as oil
+Hence, stains are available as oil-based or water-based.
-- based or water
-- based.

-Oil
-- based stains provide a thick coating for the wood.
+Oil-based stains provide a thick coating for the wood.
 It offers the wood prolonged protection.
-On the other hand, water
-- based stains dont offer long
-- term protection.
-With the water
-- based stain, youll need to stain yearly or after every two years.
+On the other hand, water-based stains dont offer long-term protection.
+With the water-based stain, youll need to stain yearly or after every two years.

-Check out my article on the [best stain to use on a swing set](https://pestpolicy.com/best
+Check out my article on the [best stain to use on a swing set](https://pestpolicy.com/best-stain-for-swing-set/).If youre in a hurry, you can use my [top pick](https://www.amazon.com/dp/B00MDVLMGK/?tag=p-policy-20)on this article.
-- stain
-- for
-- swing
-- set/).If youre in a hurry, you can use my [top pick](https://www.amazon.com/dp/B00MDVLMGK/?tag=p
-- policy
-- 20)on this article.
 The product is a combination of stain and sealer.

-Before staining the playset check whether its pre
+Before staining the playset check whether its pre-stained.
-- stained.
 This aspect helps you to know the color option to choose.

 However, if you want a different color from the one on your playset, youll need to remove the stain first before applying the new one.